-As an institution that is grounded in the relentless pursuit of core values that include equality and justice for all, the College adheres to Title IX and to all other federal and state civil rights laws banning discrimination in private institutions of higher education.
+As an institution that is grounded in the relentless pursuit of core values that include equality and justice for all, the College adheres to Title IX and to all other federal and state civil rights laws prohibiting discrimination in private institutions of higher education.

 Or to the Assistant Secretary, U.S. Department of Education, Office of Civil Rights:

-Washington, DC (Metro)
+Washington, D.C.
+(Metro)

 Office for Civil Rights, U.S. Department of Education